Best hard drives for NAS 2025: Synology, QNAP, TerraMaster

 You can't go wrong with any of these NAS hard drives

-Finally, with Synology now selling its own HDDs, the HAT5300 is the default option for models like the DiskStation DS1522+.
+Finally, with Synology now selling its own HDDs, the HAT5300 is the default choice for models like the DiskStation DS1522+.
 The NAS isn't tested with the IronWolf Pro or Red Plus series, so if you're looking to build a high-end server, the HAT5300 is the way to go.

 These drives include custom firmware that delivers 23% increased write speeds over similar NAS-focused HDDs, and they're designed for Synology NAS servers.
 But if you're interested in home use, the Red Plus or standard IronWolf drives should be more than adequate.